-Eritrea has two main international airports; the Asmara International Airport in the capital city of Asmara, and the Massawa International Airport in Massawa City at the coast.
+Eritrea has two main international airports; the Asmara International Airport in the capital city of Asmara, and the Massawa International Airport in Massawa City on the coast.
 The two airports connect Eritrea to many worldwide destinations like Frankfurt, Cairo-Egypt, Sanaa, Cape town-South Africa, Dubai-UAE, Karachi, Lagos–Nigeria, Khartoum–Sudan, Lahore, Nairobi–Kenya, Rome-Italy, and Entebbe-Uganda.
-Airlines operating international; flights in either of the two airports are Lufthansa, Egypt air, Eritrean Airlines, Nasair, and Yemenia.
+Airlines operating internationally; flights in either of the two airports are Lufthansa, Egypt Air, Eritrean Airlines, Nasir, and Yemenia.

 If you prefer using road transport from the neighboring state of Sudan, you can board a private car or bus at Kassala in Sudan or Tessenei border in Sudan, to enter Eritrea.
 Ferry transport is available for Muslim Pilgrims from the port of Jeddah in Saudi Arabia to Massawa in Eritrea.
 Others can use sails, cruise ships, or boats, but they should always carry with them a permit when arriving at Massawa and Assab ports in Eritrea.

-Places to travel in Eritrea include the Dahlak Archipelago of islands, historic monasteries, landmarks and the coastal beaches along the Red Sea.
+Places to travel in Eritrea include the Dahlak Archipelago of islands, historic monasteries, landmarks, and the coastal beaches along the Red Sea.
 The Red Sea coats of Eritrea bears many islands, whereby some of them are inhabited.
-The islands show case much of the history of the region dating as far back as the 8th century A.D.
+The islands showcase much of the history of the region dating as far back as the 8th century A.D.
 The islands are fine spots for diving and many other water sport activities in the Red Sea.
-There are many ancient spots to visit, which include the 14th century Bizen monastery that has beautiful scenery and a fine place to hike, and the Mataa Ruins of the ancient Aksumite Empire.
-The capital city of Asmara shows the unique artistic culture of the Eritreans famously known as the Art Deco.
+There are many ancient spots to visit, which include the 14th-century Bizen monastery that has beautiful scenery and a fine place to hike, and the Mataa Ruins of the ancient Aksumite Empire.
+The capital city of Asmara shows the unique artistic culture of the Eritreans famously known as Art Deco.